 Benefits of LCL Shipping

-With LCL shipping, businesses are only required to pay for the amount of space taken up by their cargo.
+With consolidated freight, businesses are only required to pay for the amount of space taken up by their cargo.
 As they can transport their goods without renting a whole container, this may decrease the cost of shipping.
 It is also a cheaper option as compared to air freight.

-Shipping by LCL allows businesses to ship goods more frequently in small quantities and maintain a lean inventory.
+LCL shipping allows businesses to ship goods more frequently in small quantities and maintain a lean inventory.
 This may be ideal for those with little warehousing space or those looking to keep their warehousing costs low.

 During peak periods when vessels fill up quickly, businesses are more likely to find shipping space via LCL shipping rather than FCL.